USC-SQL/UnityActionAnalysis/README.md

 ```
 Instrumenting input API calls of C:\Users\svolokh\UnityTetris\Library\ScriptAssemblies\Assembly-CSharp.dll
 ```
 Now the game assembly is modified so that inputs can be simulated directly.
 Go back to the Unity project, and enable the `Use Instrumentation Input Simulator` option for the Random Agent.
-Now play the game and it will work the same as before, except now you can freely tab out and do other activities and the exploration will continue.
+Now start the game and the agent will run the same as before, except now you can freely tab out and do other activities and the exploration will continue.
 **Important note:** since this is modifying the compiled assembly directly, if any of the game code changes (such that Assembly-CSharp.dll is re-compiled), then the instrumentation will be lost and you will need to re-run the above command.